-The online BA in psychology curriculum covers the biological, cognitive, developmental, emotional, personal, and interpersonal aspects of the human experience, as well as the methodologies used to study them.
-As a student in the online program, you will gain a better understanding of yourself and others.
-You will also learn how mental health issues can be diagnosed and treated with a range of therapeutic techniques.
+The online BA in Applied Psychology curriculum covers the biological, cognitive, developmental, emotional, personal, and interpersonal aspects of the human experience, as well as the methodologies used to study them.
+Along the way, students in our online program gain a better understanding of themselves and others.
+Students also learn about the application of psychology to diverse fields and real-world challenges, with options for tailoring their program of study to their specific interests and career goals.

 Key Content Areas